apache/mahout/examples/bin/README.txt

 cluster-syntheticcontrol.sh -- Cluster the Synthetic Control data set.
-Downloads the data set automatically. factorize-movielens-1m.sh -- Run the Alternating Least Squares Recommender on the Grouplens data set (size 1M). factorize-netflix.sh -- Run the ALS Recommender on the Netflix data set
+Downloads the data set automatically. factorize-movielens-1m.sh -- Run the Alternating Least Squares Recommender on the Grouplens data set (size 1M). factorize-netflix.sh -- Run the ALS Recommender on the Netflix data set run-rf.sh -- Create some synthetic data, build a random forest, and test performance.